PUB HLTH 1001 - Health and Illness in Populations

 Learning & Teaching Activities

 Learning & Teaching ModesThere are a number of teaching and learning modes in this course.
-Most lectures, practical workshops and tutorials are face-to-face, but some will be online.
 See course timetable on MyUni for details.

 Lectures – provide basic factual information and concepts about public health.
 They introduce key concepts in public health, supported by material in the text book and readings.
 Many lectures provide opportunity for interaction, discussion and questions.
+Lectures are all online.
 Guest lecturers are leaders in public health research and practice and demonstrate how course concepts are relevant to improving population health in the real world.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a 3-unit course, Health and Illness in Populations will require approximately 12 hours of work per week, including attendance at lectures (two x 1h lectures per week), attendance at a tutorial (one x 1h tutorial per week), and attendance at a practical (one x 2h workshop per fortnight).
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.As a 3-unit course, Health and Illness in Populations will require approximately 12 hours of work per week, including attendance at online lectures (two x 1h lectures per week), participation in a tutorial (one x 1h tutorial per week), and completion of online activities (approximately 1h per week).

-Eight of the 12 hours per week is private study, which is study outside of your regular classes and will include readings and preparatory pre-class activities for lectures, tutorials and workshops, completion of assignments, and revision.
+Eight of the 12 hours per week is private study, which is study outside of your regular classes and will include readings and preparatory pre-class activities for lectures and tutorials, completion of assignments, and revision.

 Learning Activities SummaryA detailed timetable of classes and assessment tasks will be available on MyUni.
-The topics covered in lectures, tutorials and practicals include:
+The topics covered include:

 · Sources of information and data about public health issues